I'm An Integrative MD: Here's Why I Don't Recommend Giving Up Carbs

 When it comes to dietary protocols and eating styles, it's crucial to include hormones in the discussion.
 If we're talking about eliminating carbohydrates, it's important to note that women may experience sleep issues, depression, anxiety, and sometimes brain fog.
 Your body can also hold on to weight when it perceives it's being starved or deprived.

-That's because, eating carbs is important for women to produce leptin, which induces their satiety hormone, serotonin, which is the feel-good or "happy" hormone, and maintain healthy thyroid function.
+That's because, eating carbs is important for women to produce leptin, which induces their satiety hormone, serotonin, which is the feel-good or "happy" hormone, and maintain healthy thyroid function1.

 Carbohydrates are important for serotonin production and metabolism, as well.
-Numerous studies show carbohydrate restriction is a link to depression since carbs increase serotonin secretion in the brain.
+Numerous studies show carbohydrate restriction is a link to depression2 since carbs increase serotonin secretion in the brain3.
 Eating carbs also triggers tryptophan, which then triggers insulin to be released.
 Insulin then allows tryptophan to cross the blood-brain barrier allowing the conversion of serotonin to take place, causing that "addictive" behavior and emotional high.

 How to make carbs work for you.